energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/04a-FOSS-Terms-Intro-FOSS-licenses.md

 However, you'll need to

-1. find changes,
+1. Find changes,

-2. they actually need to publish them or, if they do not, you need to prove that they have some and don't publish them and then have to sue them based on this and win.
+2. They actually need to publish them or, if they do not, you need to prove that they have some and don't publish them and then have to sue them based on this and win.
 The latter takes very long and is rather costly.

 The extent to which this is possible may differ based on legal system court and case details.
 Again: There's a lot of good will and diplomacy involved in FOSS.
 Try to prevent having to enforce things.
 And have a watertight case and rocksolid FOSS compliance if you do.